The Best Resorts in the Midwest for Spring Skiing

 Ski Brule, Michigan

 Ski Brule enjoys one of the longer ski seasons in the Midwest, typically staying open well into April.
 It has 17 trails with a pretty even distribution of difficulty levels.
-Come spring, it’s well-known for fun-filled events, like the raucous week of nearby colleges’ spring break and the Brule Bash Ski Party in late March—an end of season celebration that features a petting zoo, free dog sled rides and 50% off lift ticket prices.
-Bonus: Several runs are open for night skiing on Friday and Saturday nights as conditions allow.
+Come spring, it’s well-known for fun-filled events, like the rip-roaring week of nearby college spring breaks and the Brule Bash Ski Party in late March.
+This unique end-of-season celebration features a petting zoo (yes, really), free dog sled rides, and 50% off lift ticket prices.
+Bonus: Several runs are open at Ski Brule for night skiing on Friday and Saturday nights as conditions allow.

 Boyne Mountain, Michigan